Bobby (1973 film): Critical reception

-The Illustrated Weekly of India wrote upon release that despite a new style, "the story formula remains the same as ever".
-The review further noted that despite some gimmicks, the film's commercial appeal may be attributed to the "two fresh-faced, delightful youngsters", later praising the performances, including the lead pair who "act with natural ease and freshness", Premnath who is "outstanding as the expansive, volatile Mr. Braganza", but accused Pran of being typecast.
+The Illustrated Weekly of India wrote upon release that despite a new style, the story formula remains the same as ever.
+The review further noted that despite some gimmicks, the film's commercial appeal is attributed to the two fresh-faced, delightful youngsters and praised the performances of the lead pair for acting with a natural ease and freshness.
+While Premnath was applauded for being outstanding as the expansive, volatile Braganza", Pran was accused of being typecast.